 Using passkey as the default method simplifies login authentication

-Each passkey is unique and linked to a specific username and service, meaning a user will have at least as many passwords as there are accounts.
-However, they will have multiple passkeys per account because it only works within the limits of the same platform.
+Each passkey is unique and linked to a specific username and service, meaning a user will have at least as many passwords as accounts.
+However, they will have multiple passkeys per account because it only works within the same platform.
 This means a user can have a passkey for each website for Android, iOS, macOS, and Windows.

-The benefit of passkey is that it not only helps reduce the hassle of remembering passwords but also has anti-phishing capabilities, thereby protecting users from common account hijacking attacks today.
+The benefit of passkey is that it not only reduces the hassle of remembering passwords but also has anti-phishing capabilities, thereby protecting users from common account hijacking attacks today.

 Source link